 As is clear from the documents referenced above, management responsibility for the DCRA rests with the City of Homer.
-However, because Forest Legacy Program funds were used in purchasing the land, and a related conservation easement was granted to the state, a plan for the DCRA was needed that would satisfy both FLP and DNR requirements.
-Homer Soil and Water Conservation District, in cooperation with the city (which is a "cooperator" with the HSWCD), arranged for funding from the USDA Natural Resources Conservation Service (NRCS) to conduct a resource inventory and develop a DCRA management plan to be reviewed and adopted by the city.
-Because of its role in managing the Homer Demonstration Forest, Homer Soil and Water recognized the value of developing a DCRA plan that would be consistent and integrated with the Homer Demonstration Forest management plan.
+However, because FLP funds were used in purchasing the land, and a related conservation easement was granted to the state, a plan for the DCRA was needed that would satisfy both FLP and DNR requirements.
+Homer Soil and Water, in cooperation with the city, arranged for funding from the Natural Resources Conservation Service to conduct a resource inventory and develop an appropriate management plan for the DCRA.
+(The city is a "cooperator" with Homer Soil and Water.)
+Because of its role in developing the HDF managevarious management activities outlined in that plan, Homer Soil and Water understood the value of developing a plan for the DCRA that would be fully integrated with that of the HDF.

-This DCRA plan is now being submitted to the City of Homer for review and adoption.
-It is expected that the city will solicit public review of this draft, as well as community involvement and support in implementing the plan once adopted.
-The city will be responsible for coordinating approval of this plan from DNR in accordance with conditions of the conservation easement granted by the city to the state -outlined above.
+This plan is being submitted to the City of Homer for its review and adoption.
+It is expected that the city will solicit public review of this draft plan before its adoption (as well as later community involvement and support in implementing recommendations).
+The city is responsible for coordinating approval of this plan with DNR in accordance with conditions of the conservation easement granted by the city to the state -outlined above.